 It is always possible to find a prefix-closed set of canonical words as follows.
 Construct a spanning tree of the state graph of the semiautomaton S, with q{ε} as root, and use the path from the root to a state q as its canonical word $\chi(q)$.

 For example, consider the semiautomaton S_2 of Fig. 2.
 We show three spanning trees for S_2 .

-The sets of generators corresponding to the three spanning trees are:
+The corresponding sets of generators are: